MaterializeInc/materialize/doc/user/content/transform-data/troubleshooting.md

      `mz_lir_mapping.operator_id_end` is exclusive.
 If they are equal to each other, that LIR operator does not correspond to any dataflow operators.
+  5. Join with `mz_catalog.mz_objects` and restrict based on `mz_objects.name` to only see output for views, materialized views, and indexes you're interested in.
+Otherwise you will see information on everything installed in your current cluster.

 ## How do I troubleshoot slow queries?